Klipper3d/klipper/docs/Config_Reference.md

 #   disabled above this velocity.
 The default value is equivalent to
 #   infinity (thigh = 0).
 #   This field is also known as THIGH.
+#vcoolthrs:
+#   The velocity (in mm/s) to set the StallGuard (and CoolStep) minimum
+#   threshold.
+When set, StallGuard and CoolStep will be disabled if the
+#   stepper motor velocity is below this value.
+This value only applies while
+#   not homing.
+The default value is equivalent to infinity (tcoolthrs = 0),
+#   so by default StallGuard and CoolStep are completely disabled while not
+#   homing.
+Set this value in order to be able to use CoolStep.
+#   This field is also known as TCOOLTHRS.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441